Why Manual Compliance Review Is Breaking Down — and How AI Changes the Equation

 The argument for acting now

-AI-powered compliance review is not experimental technology in a marketing workflow context.
+AI Compliance Checking is not experimental technology in a marketing workflow context.
 The question for marketing operations leaders is not whether this capability is viable — it is whether their organisation’s compliance review process, as currently structured, is adequate for the volume and complexity of content it is now expected to handle.

 Summary